cameronmclean/hyperPatterns/hyperPatterns.md

 >>nb not sure if above will work - nested basic containers?

 ---
 Created lib folder.
-First script is syncDesignDocs.js which specfies all the design docs we want to use/store in couchDB.
-Running `node syncDesignDocs.js` from the hyperpatterns/site/lib dir will write teh docs to couchdb /patterns/_design etc...
+First script is syncDesignDocs.js which specifies all the design docs we want to use/store in couchDB.
+Running `node syncDesignDocs.js` from the hyperpatterns/site/lib dir will write the docs to couchdb /patterns/_design etc...

 ######20141216
 When doing couch db doc updates - need to read in whole doc, make changes and PUT back.
 The '_rev' must be present and same as current rev in order to prevent a update clash.

-A PUT to a doc with mathching _revs is accepted, and the resulant doc gets a new _rev.
+A PUT to a doc with matching _revs is accepted, and the resultant doc gets a new _rev.

 I wrote some hacky/inelegant code to get the current _design/patterns doc, extract the _rev, and append it to the defined docs in syncDesignDocs.js - currently it assumes the design doc already exists.

 #####20141217
 Some design considerations - we could store three types of docs in couchdb - pattern doc, force doc, @context doc. (perhaps also a fourth author doc? and a fifth bibJSON doc?).
-This allows us to separate the "content" which can be wrapped in an RDF "contex" at query time and allows content and contex to be decoupled, creating ease of maintenence and developmemt. when an api call is received by node, the server is responsible for calling couchdb _views _displays _lists etc, which marshall and join the approproate docs, - where couchdb joins or views are difficult, we can combine multiple db views in node and perform additional processing to formulate the appropriate response.
-This might be (relatively) straight-forward for GETing data, but perhaps it makes sense to decide docuemnt boundaries for easy POST/PUTing of data - the node server and middleware will be responsible for parseing these requests into the approprite JSON strucutres for insertion into couchdb.
+This allows us to separate the "content" which can be wrapped in an RDF "contex" at query time and allows content and context to be decoupled, creating ease of maintenance and development. when an api call is received by node, the server is responsible for calling couchdb _views _displays _lists etc, which marshal and join the appropriate docs, - where couchdb joins or views are difficult, we can combine multiple db views in node and perform additional processing to formulate the appropriate response.
+This might be (relatively) straight-forward for GETing data, but perhaps it makes sense to decide docuemnt boundaries for easy POST/PUTing of data - the node server and middleware will be responsible for parsing these requests into the appropriate JSON strucutres for insertion into couchdb.

-Design decision - we should put all the event and update handling, mulitdocument validation etc in the node app.This means if we later want a differnet doc store, we only have to refactor/change code in (mostly)one place.
+Design decision - we should put all the event and update handling, mulitdocument validation etc in the node app.This means if we later want a different doc store, we only have to refactor/change code in (mostly)one place.

 Also - the decision to separate the @contex - means we can create clean, plain JSON at the flick of a switch.

 #####20141218
-Started on creating seperate @contex .json docs for various components of patterns - authors, pattern body, forces and bibTEX/JSON references.
+Started on creating separate @contex .json docs for various components of patterns - authors, pattern body, forces and bibTEX/JSON references.
 These contexts can be appended to representations by node.js middle ware as required and added as an array "@context": ["http://patterns.org/context/bibTEX.json", "http://patterns.org/context/forces.json"] etc...

-started on bibTEX.json as a contex to wrap bibTEX files that are parsed as/into JSON. bibTEX.json is a mapping for the typical bibTEX keys.
+started on bibTEX.json as a context to wrap bibTEX files that are parsed as/into JSON. bibTEX.json is a mapping for the typical bibTEX keys.
-Note JSON-LD is case sentive, while bibTEX is not - therefore remember to implementa a .tolowercase() when parsing in bibTEX to JSON. *only for the resulting (bib)JSON KEYS* plan on using this bibTEX to JSON library for node.js - https://www.npmjs.com/package/bibtex-parser-js
+Note JSON-LD is case sentive, while bibTEX is not - therefore remember to implement a .tolowercase() when parsing in bibTEX to JSON. *only for the resulting (bib)JSON KEYS* plan on using this bibTEX to JSON library for node.js - https://www.npmjs.com/package/bibtex-parser-js

 The list of bibTEX fields to match to vocabs was taken from wikipedia [here](http://en.wikipedia.org/wiki/BibTeX).